jina-ai/finetuner/README.md

 ⏰ **Low budget, high expectation**: effectively use a few hundreds of training samples and finish tuning within an hour while bring considerable improvements.

-📈 **Performance promise**: enhance the performance of pre-trained models and deliver state-of-the-art performance on domain-specific applications.
+📈 **Performance promise**: enhance the performance of pre-trained models so that they deliver state-of-the-art performance on domain-specific applications.

 🔱 **Simple yet powerful**: easy access to 40+ mainstream loss functions, 10+ optimisers, layer pruning, weight